henck/trizbort/README.md

 # Trizbort.io

 [Trizbort.io](http://www.trizbort.io) is a JavaScript implementation of [Trizbort](http://www.trizbort.com), the adventure game mapping and code generation software.
-It aims to provide all Trizbort features in the browser, so that no download is required to create and share Trizbort maps,and generate code for several adventure design systems.
+It aims to provide all Trizbort features in the browser, so that no download is required to create and share Trizbort maps, and generate code for several adventure design systems.

 ![Drawing a map in Trizbort.io](http://www.trizbort.io/assets/map.png)